div1121/Ridesharing-System/README.md

 # CSCI3170-Project
-- Database Project using Java and MYSQL related to redesharing system (interactive interface with administrators, passengers, managers and drivers)
+- Database Project using Java and MYSQL related to ridesharing system (interactive interface with administrators, passengers, managers and drivers)
 - Project detail can be found in the folder of project_detail
 - Test data is provided in the folder of test_data